-A course designed to teach students how to perform radiographic procedures on patients that result in diagnostic quality radiographs of the upper GI system, lower GI system, gallbladder, urinary system and circulatory system.
-Associated radiographic pathologies will be included.
+A course designed to teach students radiographic anatomy and positioning that results in the production of diagnostic quality radiographs of the skull and cranial bones, facial bones and paranasal sinuses, biliary tract and upper gastrointestinal system, lower gastrointestinal system, urinary system.
+Associate radiographic pathologies will be included.
+Prerequisite: RADT 151 and 151L.